-Malorie has funded healthcare for 49 patients in 12 countries.
+Malorie has funded healthcare for 75 patients in 13 countries.

-Delvin is a baby boy from Tanzania, and is the second born to his parents.
-Delvin’s mother has another child who stays with his father in a different region after they separated.
-She got married to Delvin's father who also had another child.
-His parents depend on small-scale farming for their living thus their income is very little.
-Delvin has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Delvin has been experiencing seizures.
-Without treatment, Delvin will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,238 to cover the cost of surgery for Delvin that will treat his hydrocephalus.
-The procedure is scheduled to take place on March 11th and will drain the excess fluid from Delvin's brain.
-This will reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Delvin will hopefully develop into a strong, healthy young boy.
-Delvin’s mother says, “Kindly help my son please, we are unable to afford the treatment cost and his health is worsening each day."
+Josias is a three-year-old boy from Haiti.
+He lives with his parents and older brother.
+He is a happy and playful toddler who loves to smile and play!
+Josias has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of his condition, Josias has been experiencing developmental delays.
+He cannot walk or talk yet.
+Without treatment, Josias will continue experiencing severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for Josias at Hospital Bernard Mevs to treat his hydrocephalus.
+This is the only site in the country where this care is currently available.
+The procedure is scheduled to take place on July 20th.
+This critical treatment will place a shunt to drain the excess fluid from Josias's brain to reduce intracranial pressure and greatly improve his quality of life.
+With proper treatment, Josias will hopefully develop into a strong, healthy young boy.
+Josias's family has shared that they hope this surgery will allow him to be more independent.